How to Choose Your Cruise: Antarctica

 Next, you’ll visit the Antarctic Peninsula and South Shetlands.
 No matter your actual route, they offer enough dazzling landscapes and wondrous wildlife to fill your Insta feed for a lifetime.
 Not to mention ancient whaling stations, historical “heritage huts,” and international research bases.
 You’ll visit islands overrun with colonies of gentoo, Adélie, or chinstrap penguins and scattered with hulking seals and sea lions.
 Or bays where you can catch humpbacks performing their primordial ocean rituals.
 Or an eerie one time whaling island called Deception, which is an active volcano that erupted as recently as 1970.
 Hop aboard daily Zodiac excursions led by naturalist experts to cruise these waters and explore these shores.
 After you depart, it may take months before you can wipe the smile from your face.

-Choose Your Cruise: Silversea’s 240-guest Silver Cloud offers a 10-night trip that spotlights penguins; travelers observe species like the Gentoo, Chinstrap, and Adelie penguins.
+Choose Your Cruise: Itineraries vary.
+A 10-night trip spotlights penguins; travelers observe species like the Gentoo, Chinstrap, and Adelie penguins.
 The 18-night trip adds South Georgia stops to the itinerary and spotlights seven species, including the Rock Hopper, Gentoo, Macaroni, King Penguin and Magellanic.
 The longer voyage also visits the Falkland Islands, known for the black browed albatross and Rockhopper penguins jumping off the cliff into the water.

 South Georgia and the Falkland Islands: Exploring Beyond the Continent

 In a Nutshell: South Georgia Island, the Galapagos of Antarctica, and a chance to walk in the shoes of legendary British explorer Ernest Shackleton.